 If you’d like to find out more but worried that you don’t have Hawkins’ brain, or an advanced qualification in cybernetics, Begin Robotics is the FutureLearn course for you!
 We’re not planning to sit you down with a soldering iron, but we will introduce you to the basics of robot design through a series of simulations that will have you ‘test driving’ an Eric – our very own University of Reading mobile robot!

-You might even like to try a different online course from the University of Reading, or join us for the next run of Begin Programming.
+You might even like to try a different online course from the University of Reading such as Big Data and the Environment which will be starting on 16 April.
+Or join us for the next run of Begin Programming.

 There’s a wide range of online courses and resources available to help you to develop your programming skills, for example, on the FutureLearn platform or these Android application development videos on YouTube.
 This playlist comprises of short tutorials that will help you to take your Android development skills further.

 If you’ve tried any of these courses or would like to recommend different ones, please add your thoughts in the comments.